sumanth4567/SetMatrixZero/README.md

 # SetMatrixZero
-this is a medium level problem from leet code so basically the description of this problem is as follows: we will be given a matrix of size m*n and the values will be binary(0,1) we have to return a matrix in which the row and column in which 0 is present should be changed to 0
+this is a medium level problem from leet code-73 so basically the description of this problem is as follows: we will be given a matrix of size m*n and the values will be binary(0,1) we have to return a matrix in which the row and column in which 0 is present should be changed to 0